What is sleep-onset insomnia?

 Sleep-Onset Insomnia Impacts

-According to the Centers for Disease Control and Prevention, adults need at least seven hours of sleep per night to function optimally.
+According to the Centers for Disease Control and Prevention, adults need an average of at least seven hours of sleep per night to function optimally.
 Sleep-onset insomnia reduces total sleep time, which can have an impact on overall health.

 Lack of sleep increases the risk of developing chronic health conditions, including diabetes, heart disease, obesity, and depression.
 Sleep deficits also increase the risk for accidents and decrease quality of life.